SergeiEensalu/System_Modeling/Karmen Kink/portfolio.md

 for using this tool; keep track of time limits during meetings
 3. Architecture owner - review code produced by developers in terms of adhering to agreed design patterns and architectural decisions

+### Preparation for November 10 class

+Reading the SDM paper:

+One point that I'd like to see respected from this paper in our own story modeling session in the next lab:

+Providing example data for story steps - I agree with the paper in that this is an intuitive way for the stakeholders / domain experts to describe the data that is being handled in a high-level manner.
+It also helps developers when creating a data model later.

+### November 10 class

+Why do we want/need design patterns?

+Using design patterns creates some common features (best practices) that are expected from well-written code.
+This increases code reusability, maintainability, and creates standards.